launchdarkly/ld-find-code-refs/README.md

 The command line program may be run manually, and executed in an environment of your choosing.
 The program requires your `git` repo to be cloned locally, and the currently checked out branch will be scanned for code references.

+We recommend ingraining `ld-find-code-refs` into your CI/CD build process. `ld-find-code-refs` should run whenever a commit is pushed to your repository.

 ### Installing

 #### macOS